WebAssembly/spec/spectec/doc/Assumptions.md

 - Control frames ([render.ml#L688-L705](https://github.com/Wasm-DSL/spectec/blob/965415756005b74ecaa39fe81aec1986ba79a210/spectec/src/backend-prose/render.ml#L688-L705)):
 The first atom in the `mixop` of `CaseE` directly matches the hardcoded string (`LABEL_`, `FRAME_`, `HANDLER_`).
 The string should also be added here if a new control frame is added.
 - Omitting `Due to validation` ([render.ml#L1161-L1164](https://github.com/Wasm-DSL/spectec/blob/965415756005b74ecaa39fe81aec1986ba79a210/spectec/src/backend-prose/render.ml#L1161-L1164)):
 Assert instructions (`AssertI`) can be divided into those generated due to validation and those that are not.
-The prose backend checks whether `at` of `AssertI` corresponds to `module.watsup`.
+The prose backend checks whether `at` of `AssertI` corresponds to `module.spectec`.
 If not, the phrase `Due to validation` is omitted.
 - Rendering `If not cond*, then fail` ([render.ml#L1049-L1112](https://github.com/Wasm-DSL/spectec/blob/965415756005b74ecaa39fe81aec1986ba79a210/spectec/src/backend-prose/render.ml#L1049-L1112)):
 We hardcode the sentence in the above format to include a length condition and output it in more detail.
 Ex:
   ```